 The ambition with the screen was to be an eye-catcher.
 To provide a true “wow-effect” for all arriving guests and setting the tone for the cruise: an extraordinary journey where digital experiences and real-life sensations go hand in hand.

 To secure that relevant content is available even if the vessel is not online there is a back-up solution programmed.
-ZetaDisplay installed a hybrid solution based on a standard CMS (content management system) with local override capability with on-premises integrations to dynamically bring in content.
+ZetaDisplay installed a hybrid solution based on the Engage+ content management system with local override capability with on-premises integrations to dynamically bring in content.

 This means that it is still possible to upload new content on the screens from the numerous cameras and systems onboard (such as velocity, direction, and many more).